 - Economies of scope in the use of shared transshipment facilities.
 This can take several dimensions, such as lower costs for the users as well as higher quality infrastructures.

 Many transportation services have adapted to include a hub-and-spoke structure.
 The most common examples involve air passenger and freight services, which have developed global, national, and regional hubs, such as those used by parcel carriers such as UPS, FedEx, and DHL.
-However, potential disadvantages may also occur, such as additional transshipment as fewer point-to-point services are offered, which for some connections may involve delays and potential congestion as the hub becomes the major point of transshipment.
+However, potential disadvantages may also occur, such as additional transshipment as fewer point-to-point services are offered, which may involve delays and potential congestion for some connections as the hub becomes the major transshipment point.
 As the demand and the network load grow, more point-to-point services become feasible.
 Thus, hub-and-spoke networks are an intermediate stage in network development as the service preference remains direct connections.